fastify/fastify/docs/Style-Guide.md

 **Indicative** - Use when making a factual statement or question.

-Example: Since there is no testing framework available, "fastify recommend ways to write tests".
+Example: Since there is no testing framework available, "Fastify recommends ways to write tests".

 **Imperative** - Use when giving instructions, actions, commands, or when you write your headings.